jonathanleejono/BatteryCellify-Django/README.md

 # BatteryCellify

 BatteryCellify is a fullstack React Python (FastAPI) app that lets users upload battery cells and manage cell data.
 RESTful APIs are built with FastAPI, a Python framework with full support of async programming.
-This app uses a PostgreSQL database, with SQLAlchemy ORM.
+This app uses a PostgreSQL database, with the SQLAlchemy ORM.

 View the live app here: https://batterycellify.vercel.app/